 At the base of the column, a young Alexander sits between his loving mother Olympia and father Philip.

-Our favorite fountain paid tribute to the Mothers of Macedonia.
+Our favorite fountain paid tribute to the Mothers of North Macedonia.

 James & Terri